 Conscious Uncoupling

 When Gwyneth and Chris Martin announced their separation in 2014, they introduced the world to "conscious uncoupling."
-A term that launched a thousand jokes.
+The term launched a thousand jokes.

 "I know my ex-husband was meant to be the father of my children," she wrote, "and I know my current husband is meant to be the person I grow very old with.
 Conscious uncoupling lets us recognize those two different loves can coexist."